tomjoht/tomjoht.github.io/_posts/2018/9/2018-09-15-podcasts-list-cherryleaf.md

 Additionally, I think too many people underestimate the connection power of a podcast.
 When someone listens to a podcast, it's like allowing someone to whisper into your ear for a half hour or more.
 Well, not whispering.
 But it's a much more intimate experience than reading a blog post.
 The person's personality, enthusiasm, and other characteristics come through with voice in unmistakable ways.

 One problem with podcasts is that because listeners aren't usually sitting at their computers, providing feedback is more difficult.
-I'd like to get some general feedback about podcasts through a short survey embedded below.
-(You view the responses to the survey [here](https://www.questionpro.com/t/PEOsYZcwS7).
+I'd like to get some general feedback about podcasts through a short survey embedded below. *You view the responses to the survey [here](https://www.questionpro.com/t/PEOsYZcwS7*.

 <script>
 EMBED_PARAMS = {};